Para leer esta página en español, desplácese hacia arriba y haga clic en el enlace que dice "Translate" (Traducir) y elija "Spanish" (español).

 A. Anyone of any gender or any age should make an informed decision about which vaccine is right for them.
 Women under the age of 50 with low platelet levels should be aware of the potential risk of a rare blood clotting syndrome and talk with their doctor to determine if a J&J vaccine is the best personal choice over an available Pfizer or Modera vaccine.

 The risk of developing the rare clotting disorder is extremely low.
-According to the CDC, to date there have been only 15 confirmed cases of the rare clotting event among nearly 8 million total doses administered in the USA, all in females, which translates to a risk of about 2 cases per million doses overall, and 7 cases per million doses among women between 18 and 49 years of age.
+According to the CDC, dating back to May there have been only 28 confirmed cases of the rare clotting event among nearly 14 million total doses administered in the USA, all in females, which translates to a risk of about 2 cases per million doses overall, and 7 cases per million doses among women between 18 and 49 years of age.

 For those who have a confirmed case of COVID-19, the risk of dying from it in the United States is 1 in 56.